zksecurity/RFCs/source/starknet/stark.md

   * if every coset is of size $2^{n_t}$ with $n_t$ the `log_trace_domain_size`, and there is $2^{n_c}$ cosets, then the evaluation domain size is expected to be $2^{n_t + n_c}$ (TODO: explain why we talk about cosets here)
 * traces.validate() (TODO)
 * composition.vector.validate() (TODO)
-* the rest (proof of work, FRI configuration) is validated as part of the FRI configuration validation

 ## Buiding Blocks